duboisdontario/hn-pin-proxy-qrk/README.md

 # RUN Config - environment variables MUST be set in application.properties or passed as -D switch variables using the keys below:
 DB2_ENDPOINT = DB2 service endpoint.

-DB2_UID - DB2 RACF ID
+DB2_UID - DB2 RACF ID.

-DB2_PWD - DB2 RACF password
+DB2_PWD - DB2 RACF password.

 Local testing - pass these in as -D switch variables when issuing 'mvnw clean quarkus:dev'.
 OpenShift deployment - pass these in as -p switch variables when issuing 'oc new-app...'.